Complete List of Google Search Operators and How to Use Them

 Average Joe and ordinary Jane are probably not aware of Google’s search operators.
 They are usually not aware of how they can improve their own searches using some of the basic search operators, or advanced ones for that matter, either.
 As a rule of thumb, they won’t ever be even looking for a complete list of Google search operators in the first place.

-Since you ended up here at Wincher’s blog, we can probably assume you are working with SEO or some sort of digital marketing, so most likely you are already familiar with several of the search operators.
-But do you know them all, and do you know how to get the most out of them?
+Since you ended up here at Wincher’s blog, I can assume that you are probably working with SEO or some sort of digital marketing, so most likely you are already familiar with several of the search operators.
+But do you know them all and how to get the most out of them?
 Let’s have a look!

 If you are not familiar at all with Google’s search operators, don’t feel bad.
 They are super easy to use.
 You just put the search operator in the search field together with your instructions and/or search phrase.
 You’ll understand in a minute if you keep reading!